PQCA/TAC/Processes/content-review-process.md

 ### **Step 1: Submission & Distribution**

-* When a blog post is submitted through the [PQCA Marketing Submission Form](https://form.asana.com/?k=CZt-jGD_z2Pi5Z_BJRX8_g&d=9283783873717), the **Program Manager (PM)** reviews it for completeness.
+* When content is submitted through the [PQCA Marketing Submission Form](https://form.asana.com/?k=CZt-jGD_z2Pi5Z_BJRX8_g&d=9283783873717), the **Program Manager (PM)** reviews it for completeness.

-* Within **1 business day**, the PM sends a Google Doc link to the **content-review@lists.pqca.org** mailing list, as well as the TSC lead of any project referenced in the blog content, for review.
+* Within **1 business day**, the PM sends a Google Doc link to the **content-review@lists.pqca.org** mailing list, as well as the TSC lead of any project referenced in the content, for review.

-* The email will include the blog title, author, and proposed publication date.
+* The email will include the content title, author, and proposed publication date.

 ---